गोभी फसलों के कीट पतंगों का पर्यावरण-अनुकूल प्रबंधन

-Since cole crops are highly remunerative, intensive use of a number of insecticides are common.
+Since cole crops are highly remunerative, intensive plant protection measures involving a number of insecticides are common.
 In spite of large scale and indiscriminate applications of insecticides, the pests have been found to occur in severe form in all cole crop growing areas.

 Pests of cole crops and their damage symptoms: